Early Childhood Education

 - Transferable:CSU

 This is an advanced course in administration and coordination of multi-faceted Child Development Programs.
-The emphasis of the course will be on publicly funded programs and personnel management.
-This course meets the requirements of the Education Code under Title 5, and the Commission on Teacher Credentialing.
+The emphasis will be on publicly funded programs and personnel management.
+This course meets the requirements of the Education Code under Title 5 and the Commission on Teacher Credentialing.

 Student Learning Outcomes